llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 --------------

 Some OpenACC clauses, such as `pcopy`, are aliases for others clauses, such as `copy`.
-Clacc's mapping for a clause alias is the same as for the aliased clause, so clause aliases are not documented further in this section.
+Clacc handles the semantics and mapping for a clause alias the same as for the aliased clause, so clause aliases are not documented further in this section.

 Semantic Clarifications
 -----------------------